grelap/sample_website_with_Sass_and_grunt/README.md

-# exercise_7_5_website with Sass and grunt
+# sample website with Sass and grunt

-simple website using sass

 demo: